JamesJLA/ExpenseTracker/README.md

-simple expense tracker for personal use
+simple expense tracker app for personal use using python and useful libraries in PyQt6